 Our six day week creates a sense of spaciousness and extensive scope for enrichment that we greatly value.
 We regularly review the shape of the week and how this best fits the learning and the pastoral care of our pupils.
 In 2016 after consultation with pupils, families and staff, the focus on academic study shifted to the earlier part of the day and adjustments to the timetable created double periods for subjects, such as the sciences, where a longer lesson is beneficial.
 There are no formal lessons after 15.45 on Monday to Friday, when co-curricular activities take place, and Tuesday afternoon is wholly given over to co-curricular activities and sport.
 Saturday morning comprises a slightly later start, a tutor period, four timetabled periods and sport fixtures in the afternoon.
 For boarders, quiet time at weekends is used to catch up on study, go on organised school or House visits, chat with friends or join in House activities.

 Lancing is well-known for its all-round approach to education which offers pupils a wealth of co-curricular opportunities with a wonderful chance for learning and personal development outside the academic syllabus.
 Pupils are encouraged and supported to try new activities as well as develop their skills.
 Some of these experiences can be life changing.

 A Q&A is available below to give an overview to prospective parents:

-Q So what opportunities will the Lancing Week give my child?
+Q What opportunities will the Lancing Week give my child?

 A Pupils have regular Drama, Music, academic enrichment and sports towards the latter end of the day and the huge range of activities, clubs and societies offers something for everyone, every day.